-(3 23 22) - b.
-Any offender granted parole under the Interstate Compact may be required to post a bond prior to release or prior to such acceptance under the Interstate Compact.
-The amount of the bond required by Section 20-1005(3) Idaho Code set by the Commission is five hundred dollars (\$500).

-(3 23 22) - i.
-The bond must be posted at the Commission office.
-A by cashier check, money order, or online payment only shall be the only acceptable means of posting bond.
-(3-23-22) - ii.
+- a.
+An offender must be eligible for transfer of supervision to another state under the Interstate Compact and the receiving state must accept the transfer before the offender is released on parole.
+(7-1-24) - b.
+The bond required by Section 20-1005(3) Idaho Code is five hundred dollars (\$500).
+(7-1-24) - i.
+The bond must be posted at the Commission office by cashier check, money order, or online payment only.
+(7-1-24) - ii.
 Failure to successfully complete parole is grounds for forfeiture of the bond.
-(3-23-22) - iii.
+(7-1-24) - iii.
 Upon successful completion or discharge of parole without violation, the amount of the bond may be returned to payee less an amount of ninety-five dollars (\$95) for administrative costs.
-(3-23-22) - iv.
+(7-1-24) - iv.
 A request must be made for return of the bond within one (1) year of discharge of the offense for which the offender was serving parole.
-(3-23-22)
+(7-1-24)